inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 on the hospital systems.
 The resulting database can be used, for example, by a researcher creating a predictive model of whether a patient presenting in ED is likely to be admitted to the main hospital, or by a technically inspired clinician to create an up-to-date view of derived metrics of each patient in a given ward.

+[//]: # (I'm not sure that I know what is meant by "logically modelled" and could benefit from a bit of additional info or rephrase here)

+[//]: # (This might be because I'm not a native speaker, but "individual researchers" made it sound that EMAP is something "nice to have" rather than something crucial to have, which might be fine.
+I guess if I wanted to stretch the importance of the system, I'd lead with the stats on a ward for the clinician and then mention that this data is also useful for research projects.)

+[//]: # (There might be a confusion in my mind, but I guess "slow queries" makes me wonder how slow "slow" is.
+The struggle I have -- and this might be rooted in a misunderstanding -- is that I thought that one benefit of EMAP was to have data available much faster and it somehow contracts the "slow queries".
+I appreciate that there is a difference between gathering and querying, but maybe there is a little more info that could be added here to clarify this?)

 ![EMAP pipeline](./images/Figure_2.png)